kaionabuco/shoui520.github.io/docs/routine.md

 Now here's where you'll start grammar.
 You don't need to do any drills, exercises, or anything like that.
 Everything you will be learning is insanely common and will be reinforced by your daily immersion.

 The grammar guide I recommend is [Cure Dolly's Organic Japanese](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj).
+If you prefer reading, here's the [Cure Dolly fan-made textbook](https://docs.google.com/document/d/1OwVPStFrXRjXvzmrFQUfXpEiPNspYq6JYxA4zDTlhPM/edit)!

 <!--
   EMBED FIRST VIDEO FROM PLAYLIST https://www.youtube.com/watch?v=pSvH9vH60Ig This is probably not necessary.
 -->

-If you prefer reading, here's the [Cure Dolly fan-made textbook](https://docs.google.com/document/d/1OwVPStFrXRjXvzmrFQUfXpEiPNspYq6JYxA4zDTlhPM/edit)!

 All I want you to do is **watch the videos**, paying attention to the general ideas.
 You don't need to remember everything, and you don't need to take notes.

 **Note: I recommend turning on subtitles for Cure Dolly's videos.**

 ***Watch 3 videos a day!*** That's a good number, you'll be near the end of her guide after 30 days at this pace.

-**Q: Why don't I need to take notes?**
+**Q: Can I really skip taking notes?**

 A: As a beginner, it's very hard to gauge what's both accurate and important information.
 Our current goal at this stage is to get an idea of what grammar exists in Japanese.
 Since you don't yet have the experience in Japanese yet, you probably can't digest most of the information even with notes.